ABSanthosh/SWENG-881--Course-Project/Readme.md

   - IntelliJ IDEA is one of the most popular and supported Java IDEs on the market.
 - **Visual Studio Code (VSCode)** – the primary IDE used by Santhosh for all test implementation and documentation tasks.
 VSCode provided strong support for Java development, CSV file inspection, and markdown editing.
 Its lightweight interface and extensibility through extensions like Java Language Support, Markdown Preview, and Git integration made it the central tool for development, testing, and reporting.
 - **JUnit** – an open-source testing framework that is widely used in industry and academia.
 It uses a combination of assertions and annotations to organize and automate testing.
 This was selected due to its popularity and the team’s experience in using JUnit for testing.
+- **Mockito** - an open-source framework that integrates with Java and allows the tester to mock objects to simulate desired behavior from the mocked methods.
+The team specifically used Mockito to throw IOExceptions when performing Graph Based Testing for the CSVReader in [Section 5.2.2.1](#5221-csvreader-graph-based-test-cases)

 - **Cucumber** –an open-source framework that allows for acceptance test criteria to be written in a natural language that both the technical and non-technical stakeholders can understand.
 Cucumber utilizes .feature files to write these plain language tests, which are then directly linked to the Java code and JUnit tests that actually test the code.
 The team selected Cucumber due to their experience using it and the simplicity of implementation.